sunsetorange1/sunsetorange1.github.io/_pages/about.md

 - Led **20+ full‑scope penetration test engagements** across Active Directory, web apps, APIs, cloud and physical assessments.
 - Conceived and deployed a **Threat Intelligence programme** on the Flare platform (April 2025), configuring custom identifiers to surface actionable alerts.
 - Oversaw and mentored a team of **three penetration testers**, refining methodologies and increasing efficiency.
-- Architected QA automation in my previous IT Project Coordinator role, halving the QA cycle time.
 - Was a finalist in the **2025 Australian Cyber Awards** (Cyber Security Rising Star category).

 ## Core Expertise